-Your yard and gardens are wonderful for relaxing, playing and entertaining however they can also be dangerous for our pets.
-Stated by Christina Selter the Pet Safety Lady, “protecting our pets from potential hazards in our yards is of the utmost importance”
+Your yard and gardens are wonderful for relaxing, playing and entertaining.
+However, they can also be dangerous for your pets.
+Stated by Christina Selter the Pet Safety Lady, “protecting our pets from potential hazards in our yards is of the utmost importance.”

-When designing and planting your yard, it’s a good idea to keep in mind that many popular outdoor plants are Poisonous: Sago Palm, Azalea and Rhododendron are toxic to dogs and cats.
-Sago Palm and other members of the Cycad family as well as Mushrooms can cause liver failure, while rhododendron, lily of the valley, oleander, azalea, rosebay, kalanchoe and foxglove all affect the heart.
+When designing and planting your yard, it’s a good idea to keep in mind that many popular outdoor plants are poisonous.
+For instance, sago palms, azaleas, and rhododendrons are toxic to dogs and cats.
+Sago palm and other members of the cycad family, as well as wild mushrooms, can cause liver failure, while rhododendrons, lilies of the valley, oleander, azaleas, rosebay, kalanchoe, and foxglove all affect the heart.

 Keep your pets out of other yards if you’re not sure what kinds of plants or flowers they have.
 Keeping your pet off the lawn that you are not familiar with including parks and other public yard areas will help keep your pets happy and healthy.

-As for Fertilizer or plant food these help to keep our yards healthy and green can cause destruction on your pets digestive tracts.
+As for fertilizer or plant food, these help to keep our yards healthy and green, but can cause destruction in your pets’ digestive tracts.
 Make sure to follow instructions carefully and follow the appropriate waiting period before letting your pet run wild outside.
-Pets that ingest large amounts of fertilizer can cause stomach upset and may result in life-threatening gastrointestinal obstruction.
+Pets who ingest large amounts of fertilizer can experience stomach upset and may suffer life-threatening gastrointestinal obstruction.

-Food and garden waste or also called Compost make excellent additions to garden soil, but depending on what you’re putting into your compost, some foods can create problems for your pets.
-Coffee, moldy food and certain types of fruit and vegetables including some stems, leaves and seeds are toxic to your dogs and cats.
+Food and garden waste, also called compost, make excellent additions to garden soil, but depending on what you’re putting into your compost, some foods can create problems for your pets.
+Coffee, moldy food, and certain types of fruits and vegetables, including some stems, leaves, and seeds are toxic to your dogs and cats.

-You should properly store all Garden Tools in a safe area, not randomly on the ground.
-They seem like no big deal, but rakes, tillers, hoes and trowels can be hazardous to pets and children.
-Injuries to eyes, paws or even noses plus rusty, sharp tools also create a danger for tetanus if your pet was to puncture their skin.
+You should properly store all garden tools in a safe area, not randomly on the ground.
+They may seem like no big deal, but rakes, tillers, hoes, and trowels can be hazardous to pets and children.
+Injuries to eyes, paws, or noses from rusty, sharp tools also create a danger for tetanus if your pet punctures their skin.

-Fleas and Ticks lie in wait tall brush and grass in your yard so it is important to keep lawns mowed and trim.
-Fleas cause scratching, possible hair loss, tapeworms, scabs, hot spots and anemia from blood loss in both dogs and cats.
-Now Ticks can cause similar problems that lead to a multiplicity of complications from Rocky Mountain spotted fever, Lyme disease and Babesia.
+Fleas and ticks lie in wait, hidden in tall brush and grass in your yard, so it’s important to keep lawns mowed and trim.
+Fleas cause scratching, possible hair loss, tapeworms, scabs, hot spots, and anemia from blood loss in both dogs and cats.
+Ticks can cause similar problems and can lead to complications from diseases such as Rocky Mountain spotted fever, Lyme disease, and Babesia.